EpohSiEreht/GridBox/README.md

 | Opera Mobile        | NO                      |  |
 | Opera Mini          | NO                      |  |
 > Note: Partial support for IE and Edge is based on an older specification of CSS Grid from 2011.

+## Features for the Future
+- Add offset column classes.
+- Add design guidelines for typography, forms, buttons, etc.
+- Add pre-built and reusable component layouts using the Flexbox Layout module.

 ## Resources
 - [CSS TRICKS - CSS Grid Layout](https://css-tricks.com/snippets/css/complete-guide-grid)